SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

     9. Choose *Save*.
     10. In the *Application APIs* properties of the newly created application, select *Client Authentication*.
     11. In the *Secrets*section, choose *Add*.
-    12. In the *Add Secret* window, enter a `Description` and go with the default values for rest of the fields.
+    12. In the *Add Secret* window, enter a `Description` and use the default values for the rest of the fields.
     13. Choose *Save*, which will prompt the *Client ID* and *Client Secret* of the application.
         > Note: Make sure that you save *Client ID* and *Client Secret* for later usage since they cannot be retrieved from the system anymore.
     14. Copy the *Client ID* and the *Client Secret*.